luqtas/log-mode/README.md

 you can set a custom folder for your machine, so you can sync stuff without worrying about conflicts in software like Syncthing!

-the logic for creating files when you press "l" or "e" (edits the current focused block (you can navigate onthem by TAB or SHIFT-TAB (backwards))) is: year% that has passed and your age (defined at clock.el).
+the logic for creating files when you press "l" or "e" (edits the current focused block (you can navigate on them by TAB or SHIFT-TAB (backwards))) is: year% that has passed and your age (defined at clock.el).
 100 files per year i think it's enough to not accumulate too much text in a file

 opening a square bracket at org-mode will toggle the auto-completion. useful for adding existing tags without typing much!